Maan, Pune

 Maan is a part of Pune district close to Pune city, in the state of Maharashtra, India.
 Parts of the Rajiv Gandhi Infotech Park Phase 2 & 3 are located in it, which makes it an important region.
 It is under the administrative control of Pune Metropolitan Region Development Authority (PMRDA).
-Maan was a rural area, but with the establishment of multinational companies and construction of residential high-rises since the noughties, it has developed into an urban center.
+Maan was a rural area, but with the establishment of multinational companies and construction of residential high-rises since the 2000s, it has developed into an urban center.

 Transport

 Maan is connected by Megapolis Circle station of the metro railway to various parts of Pune.
 Air-conditioned and ordinary bus services are available for its residents.